Pretty Good Phone Privacy: Introduction

 Since it will take time for infrastructure and legislation to change, our work is explicitly \emph{not} clean slate.
-In addition, we assume that existing industry players are unlikely to adopt new technologies or have an interest in preserving user privacy unless legal remedies are instituted.
-As a result, we consider how privacy can be added on top of today's mobile infrastructure solely by new industry entrants (\ie, \acrshort{mvno}s).
+We anticipate that our solution is most likely to be deployed by Mobile Virtual Network Operators (\acrshort{mvno}s), where the \acrshort{mvno} operates the core (\acrshort{EPC}) while the base stations (\acrshort{enb}s) are operated by a Mobile Network Operator (\acrshort{mno}).
+This presents us with architectural independence as the \acrshort{mvno} can alter its core functionality, so long as the \acrshort{EPC} conforms to LTE / 5G standards.
+While it is not strictly necessary for PGPP to be adopted by an \acrshort{mvno}, we assume that existing industry players (\eg, \acrshort{mno}s) are unlikely to adopt new technologies or have an interest in preserving user privacy unless legal remedies are instituted.
+As a result, we consider how privacy can be added on top of today's mobile infrastructure by new industry entrants.

-\textbf{Contributions.} We describe our prototype implementation, Pretty Good Phone Privacy (PGPP).
+\paragraph{Contributions.} We describe our prototype implementation, Pretty Good Phone Privacy (PGPP).
 In doing so, we examine several key challenges in achieving privacy in today's cell architecture.
 In particular, we consider: 1) which personal identifiers are stored and transmitted within the cellular infrastructure; 2) which core network entities have visibility into them (and how this can be mitigated); 3) which entities have the ability to provide privacy and with what guarantees; and 4) how we can provide privacy while maintaining compatibility with today's infrastructure and without requiring the cooperation of established providers.